Is your Discord app stuck on RTC connecting error?

 Fix #1: Check Your Internet Connection

-An unstable internet connection is the first culprit whenever you get the RTC connecting error on Discord.
+An unstable internet connection is the first culprit when you get the Discord RTC connecting error.

 To fix the issue, check that your signal strength is excellent.
 You can check if your internet connection is faulty through online internet speed test sites or open other apps to check if their service is also affected.